Best dedicated server hosting: raw power for resource-heavy projects

-Liquid Web offers dedicated servers in Michigan (US), Arizona (US), and Amsterdam (Netherlands).
+Liquid Web offers powerful servers in Michigan (US), Arizona (US), and Amsterdam (Netherlands).
 Prices start from $169 per month and vary by location.
-Customizable cloud dedicated hosting is also available starting at $149/mo.
+Customizable cloud dedicated hosting service is also available starting at $149/mo.

-All of Liquid Web’s dedicated hosting plans come with DDoS protection, Cloudflare, full root access, IPMI access, SSD storage, ServerSecure security tools, and a dedicated IP address.
+Each and every Liquid Web’s dedicated hosting plan comes with DDoS protection, Cloudflare, full root access, IPMI access, SSD storage, ServerSecure security tools, and a dedicated IP address.

 In the US, there are 3 options costing from $169 to $374.25 per month.
 The server resources on offer range from 4-32 CPU cores, 16-64GB RAM, 240-480GB storage, and 5-8TB bandwidth.

 In Amsterdam, prices are significantly higher.
 They range from $249 to $549/month with 4-32 CPU cores, 16-64GB RAM, 240GB-480GB storage, and 5-8TB bandwidth.

 One pretty interesting thing that Liquid Web offers is its Bundle & Save options, which are basically an upgrade for the standard plans.
 For a few extra $, you get quite a generous package of additional resources.